-Cross selling happens in the shopping cart as you try to convince someone to buy a related or complimentary product based on what they’ve already put in the shopping cart.
+Cross selling happens in the shopping cart.
+You try to convince someone to buy a related/complimentary product based on what they’ve already put in the shopping cart.
 You can do it on the product page too but it’s not as effective.
 One other place that is effective is the email receipt someone receives after a purchase.
 It typically has a high open rate and a perfect place to do a cross-sell.

 If I’m buying the Pixel 2 then you could add headphones or extra charging cables for my new purchase.
 If you sold a high-end item including art or furniture, you could try adding a premium service offer.
 That premium service offering could be a design service where you go design a custom space in an office or someone’s home.